WeSpeakEnglish/ANTIRTOS/README.md

   ```
 Kindly find an example of usage revocation on [Wokwi](https://wokwi.com/projects/411101121732784129)!

+### Tips
-It is recommended to use queues with lengts of pow 2 (ex 4,8,16,32... etc.) as compiler will simplify the % operations
+[X] It is recommended to use queues with lengts of pow 2 (ex 4,8,16,32... etc.) as compiler will simplify the % operations.

-That's it.
-Enjoy!

-If you are not sure of interrupts priorities, push to different queues in each interrupt
+[X] If you are not sure of interrupts priorities, push to separate queue from each interrupt.

-You even may improve your job by dividing all your functions into "weight" groups:
+[X] You may improve performance by dividing all your functions into "weight" groups:
 1. Divide all your functions into groups: fast (in one pass), slow-to-complete, and middle functions.
 2. Create a separate queue of pointers to these functions for each type.
 3. Execute the fastest functions instead of waiting inside of the middle functions.
-4. Use the medium and fast pulls for waiting inside of slow procedures.
+4. Execute the medium and fast for waiting inside of slow procedures.

+That's it.
+Enjoy!
 Try it on [Wokwi](https://wokwi.com/projects/410932957331738625)!